Skip to content

 Data to return for the `ping' return value.

-• Invoking a module is referred to as Ad-hoc command.
+• Invoking a module is referred to as an ad-hoc command.

 $ ansible <servers> -m <module_name> -a '<parameters>'